Choza de Margarita

 The delicious Corn Esquites make another appearance.

-The Guacamole, which is served in a larger portion than it probably appears in this picture, is a page out of the Frontera Cocina playbook.
-That Disney Springs restaurant is operated by the same people that run the dining here in the Mexico Pavilion and it seems like a lot of the signature flavors from Chef Rick Bayless have migrated to other restaurants.
 The freshly-made guac is creamy and refreshing with the mango adding a fruity quality and the pumpkin seeds adding a little bit of an earthy component along with a pleasing crunch.
-I wasn’t too crazy about the vegetarian flour chicharrón – they’re sort of like eating fried air and while they do a fine job of carrying the guacamole to your mouth, there’s very little substance there.
-I would have preferred tortilla chips of some variety, but you might like the airy, very light crisps more.
-On the plus side, I loved the hot Valentina sauce that covers about half of the crisps.
-Request it on the side if you’re not into heat.
+I wasn’t too crazy about the vegetarian flour chicharrón – they’re sort of like eating fried air.
+While they do a fine job of carrying the guacamole to your mouth, there’s very little substance there.
+The current side of tortilla chips is a big improvement.
+Ask for some Valentina sauce on the side if you like a little heat.

-Choza does not offer dedicated seating, but people typically take up residence along the wall on the right leading away from the bar.
+Choza de Margarita does not offer dedicated seating.
+People typically take up residence along the wall on the right leading away from the bar.
 I prefer to climb the stairs and stand outside the pyramid for a better view.